Rockaway Boulevard station

-The Rockaway Boulevard station is a station on the IND Fulton Street Line of the New York City Subway.
-Located at the intersection of Rockaway Boulevard, Woodhaven and Cross Bay Boulevards, and Liberty Avenue in Ozone Park, Queens, it is served by the A train at all times.
+The Rockaway Boulevard station is a local station on the IND Fulton Street Line of the New York City Subway.
+Located at the intersection of Rockaway Boulevard, Woodhaven and Cross Bay Boulevards, and Liberty Avenue in Ozone Park, Queens, it is served by the A train at all times and the Rockaway Park Shuttle in the summertime on weekends during the day.

 History

 Rockaway Boulevard was one of the six stations along Liberty Avenue in Queens, from 80th Street through Ozone Park–Lefferts Boulevard, as well as the current three track elevated structure, built for the BMT Fulton Street Line in 1915 as part of BMT's portion of the Dual Contracts.

 On April 8, 1928, two eastbound trains crashed in the station, killing one person and injuring 30.

 The connection to the BMT was severed on April 26, 1956, and the IND was extended east (railroad south) from Euclid Avenue via a connecting tunnel and new intermediate station at Grant Avenue, with the new service beginning on April 29, 1956.
 Two months later, a connection to the IND Rockaway Line was provided on June 26, 1956, replacing the Long Island Rail Road's long-troubled Rockaway Beach Branch.

 The station was completely renovated in 2015.
 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Rockaway Boulevard station as part of the MTA's 2020–2024 Capital Program.
-In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Rockaway Bouelvard.
+In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Rockaway Boulevard which will receive 2 brand new elevators (1 street-to-mezzanine-to-westbound platform outside fare control and 1 mezzanine-to-eastbound platform inside fare control).
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.